Loading…

 In a typical FFmpeg-based pipeline, video data is subjected to multiple memory copies as it navigates through various stages, such as decoding, AI analysis, and storage.
 For a scenario involving 5,000 streams at 1080p resolution running at 30 frames per second, this can consume nearly 900 GB per second of memory bandwidth, solely dedicated to moving data around.
 This is inefficient and fundamentally limits scalability.

 Our custom architecture fundamentally eliminates these unnecessary data copies.
-Video data flows seamlessly through the entire pipeline without redundant duplication.
+Video data flows smoothly through the entire pipeline without redundant duplication.
 This optimization significantly reduces memory bandwidth consumption by over 80% and, crucially, liberates substantial CPU cycles.
 These freed-up cycles can then be dedicated to actual video processing and AI inference, rather than being consumed by mere data wrangling.

 Standard memory allocators are designed for general-purpose applications, offering a balance of features for diverse workloads.
 However, video processing at scale is anything but general-purpose.
 Frames arrive at variable rates, AI models require dynamic memory allocations, and recording buffers must expand and contract fluidly based on event triggers.